 If you would like to visit the Egyptian Museum during vacation in Cairo, it is advisable to get to the museum early in the day, and particularly if you’re visiting Egypt during the high season which starts in December and ends in February.
 The museum is one of Cairo’s busiest and most popular tourist attractions, which inevitably means it can get very busy.
 Also, because of its large size and the number of artifacts on display, you should leave yourself plenty of time to explore.

-Some of our Egypt tour packages include a visit to the museum, but not all of them.
+Most of our Cairo tour packages include a visit to the museum, but not all of them.
 As such, please check the itinerary of a package tour before you make your booking.
 If your chosen tour package doesn’t include a museum visit, then please remember that all the tours we offer can be customized to suit your individual needs.
-Alternatively, you can create you very own custom Egypt tour simply be visiting our customer service team with the relevant details.
+Alternatively, you can create you very own custom Egypt tour simply be contacting our customer service team with the relevant details.

 Our team of highly experienced representatives is standing by 24/7, so why not go ahead and book your Egyptian Vacation right now.
 Allow us to help discover the magic of Egypt, including a visit to the Egyptian Museum, in a way you never thought possible.